fmeringdal/nettu-scheduler/README.md

 ## Special thanks

-* [Lemmy](https://github.com/LemmyNet/lemmy) for inspiration on how to use cargo workspaces to organize a web app.
+* [Lemmy](https://github.com/LemmyNet/lemmy) for inspiration on how to use cargo workspace to organize a web app.
 * [The author of this blog post](https://www.lpalmieri.com/posts/2020-09-27-zero-to-production-4-are-we-observable-yet/) for an excellent introduction on how to do telemetry in rust.